b005t3r/Starling-Extension-BatchRenderer/README.md

 }
 ```

-Each renderer is really a set of two shaders.
+Every renderer is really a set of two shaders.
 As you can see, we have a vertex shader (implemented in 'vertexShaderCode()') and a fragment (pixel) shader (implemented in 'fragmentShaderCode()').
 I'm not going to get into AGAL or shader specific details, but if you're completely new to any of this, there are only three things you need to know:
 * vertex shader's job is sending coordinates (x, y) of each vertex to the OUTPUT
 * fragment shader's job is sending a color of each pixel being processed to the output
 * values can be passed from vertex to fragment shader via VARYING (v) registers; each value passed this way will be interpolated between vertices, acording to the pixel position fragment shader is working on